tdkehoe/iam/infrastructureaccess.md

 You can continue to manage these migrated classic infrastructure permissions for users directly through IAM by adding and removing them from the migrated permission access groups.
 The policies that these access groups have are locked to preserve the access behavior for their members.
 To maintain ease of use for newer IAM users, avoid deleting these access groups.

-The following table outlines all the migrated classic infrastructure permissions that are now available by using the access groups.
+After your classic infrastructure permissions are migrated, you must discontinue use of those permissions.
+See the following table for all the migrated classic infrastructure permissions that are now part of IAM access groups.
+{: important}

 | Migrated Permission Access Group Name | Allowed Actions |
 |----------|---------|